septimium/PicoSnakeGame/README.md

 # Pico Snake Game ~ Finished on 30th of May 2024
-A game in rust for embedded systems that resembles the classic Snake Game from the Nokia phones. \n
+A game in rust for embedded systems that resembles the classic Snake Game from the Nokia phones.
+(RP2040 only)
-***ONLY FOR RP2040 MICROCONTROLLERS***

 ## Description